 Another Confederate brigade arrived, which Jackson directed to support the flank attack against the Federal batteries.
 Taylor’s Confederates finally made their way around the Federal left and charged into the Federal gunners, capturing six cannon.
 Federal infantry counterattacked and slowly drove the enemy back in vicious combat, as reinforcements arrived on both sides.

-Imboden massed his Confederate guns and began pouring deadly fire into the Federal positions, while the Confederates who had retreated regrouped and began advancing again.
+Imboden massed his Confederate guns and began pouring deadly fire into the Federal positions, while the Confederates who had retreated regrouped and began to advance again.
 A lull fell over the field as the Federals halted to ponder their next move.
 Jackson took this opportunity to order an all-out attack.

 Winder regained his lost ground, while Taylor regained the Federals guns and trained them on their former owners.
 The Federals slowly retreated, ultimately falling back eight miles to Conrad’s Store.
 Jackson watched the Federal withdrawal and said to Ewell, “He who does not see the hand of God in this is blind, sir.
 Blind!”

-Fremont claimed victory because the brigade withdrew, but the Confederates escaped across the Shenandoah and burned the bridge behind them, making pursuit impossible.
+Fremont claimed victory because the brigade withdrew, but since the Confederates had only intended this to be a holding action, they could claim success.
+They escaped across the Shenandoah and burned the bridge behind them, making pursuit impossible.
 Fremont bombarded the field from the bluffs across the river, which destroyed ambulances carrying men from both sides but did little damage to Jackson’s army.
 Jackson moved his men to Brown’s Gap in the Blue Ridge, out of harm’s way.
 The fight was over.

 This marked the last battle in Jackson’s Shenandoah Valley campaign.
 Since April 29, his “foot cavalry” had marched almost 400 miles and won five battles (McDowell, Front Royal, Winchester, Cross Keys, and Port Republic) against four commanders (Schenck, Banks, Fremont, and Shields).
 Facing armies totaling 60,000 men, Jackson never had more than 17,000 effectives at any one time.
 He used superior mobility and knowledge of his surroundings to achieve incredible success, and, as Jackson reported, “God has been our shield, and to His name be all the glory.”

 Jackson’s achievements baffled the Federal high command, terrified government officials at Washington, and prevented tens of thousands of troops from reinforcing Major General George B. McClellan on the Virginia Peninsula.
 Perhaps more importantly, Jackson greatly boosted the plummeting Confederate morale.
-He could now move freely throughout the Valley, or he could move east to reinforce the Confederates on the Peninsula.
+He now had the flexibility to either move freely throughout the Valley or move east to reinforce the Confederates on the Peninsula.